-Wildchild is actively working to reconnect children and their families with the landscape of the South West Peak and areas further afield through encouraging exploration and playing outside.
+Wildchild actively worked to reconnect children and their families with the landscape of the South West Peak and areas further afield through encouraging exploration and playing outside.
 Being immersed in the outdoors at a young age helps to create positive experiences and an appreciation for natural heritage and landscapes.

-The South West Peak Landscape Partnership is working with the Staffordshire Wildlife Trust to encourage children and their families to get a bit wild in a variety of ways.
-To find out how to get your family or school to go wild check out the tabs below.
+The South West Peak Landscape Partnership worked with Staffordshire Wildlife Trust to encourage children and their families to be wild in a variety of ways with activities, training days and volunteering opportunities.

 Free play in outdoor green spaces for very young children improves their ability to deal with stress and focus attention, as well as improving social skills.